IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 2. **Step2**:

 **Note**: This step is optional.
+You can skip this step if you set use_bastion true.
 You can skip this step if you want to use your external or existing DNS and Load Balancer, you can refer [Add-DNS-HAProxy](docs/add-dns-haproxy.md) to update it.

 > Use this playbook to configure the DNS server and HAProxy, please add `-K` parameter if you use the non-root user, and enter the password for your user.
 ```sh